-I was born into poverty and wealth in the north of England, the child of a single mother who left when I was nearly a year old.
+I was the child of a single mother who left when I was a year old.
 My grandparents brought me up from babyhood to just turned four.
 Poverty meant shoes worn until my toes curled, but an abundance of love and care, especially from my beloved nana, made me a content baby, a happy toddler, and a fun-loving three-year-old.

-So, there I was, on a so-called daytrip on a train with Mummy.
-When day turned to night, and we arrived in a strange house with a strange man in it, I asked what time we were going home, only to be told I was home.
-This was the beginning of a horrific year of abuse and attempted escapes before I was finally rescued by an aunt and taken back to Nana and Grandad.
+So, after a long train ride away from the only home I’d ever known, Mummy and I arrived in an unfamiliar house with a strange man in it.
+I asked when we were going home, only to be told I was home.
+This was the beginning of a horrific year of abuse before I was finally rescued by an aunt and taken back to my grandparents.

 I was never the same when I returned.
-At five years old, fearful and distrusting of everyone, I became a target of schoolchildren almost from the beginning, and was stuck with those mean kids throughout my time at school.
+Five years old, fearful and distrusting, I became a target of schoolchildren, and was stuck with those mean kids throughout my time at school.

-It was not all bad, though—I was given a beautiful puppy at age nine, I was crowned a festival princess at age ten, and suddenly started turning heads at age 16.
-I became a wanderer by 19, a traveller moving to and working in various countries, mainly as a waitress, nanny, English teacher, shop assistant, barmaid.
+It was not all bad, though—I was given a beautiful puppy at age nine and crowned as a festival princess at age ten.
+By twenty, I was a traveller working in Europe as a waitress, a nanny, English teacher, shop assistant and barmaid.
 I experienced life and became confident and independent.
 Even though, deep down, I was scarred from past pains, I stifled those hurts and had fun.

 Although I didn't know it, what I was really doing was running away.
 Until the scars began itching, until the mean little gargoyle of guilt perched on my shoulder began whispering, and then screaming.